Where to get hip in Palm Beach

 - High-end designers have opened specialty shops for shoes and other fashions

-(CNN)At first glance, the words "Palm Beach" and "hip" might seem like strange bedfellows.
+Palm Beach, Florida (CNN)At first glance, the words "Palm Beach" and "hip" might seem like strange bedfellows.

 There are still plenty of prim restaurants that empty out by 9 p.m., a nod to the city's reputation as a well-to-do retirement community.
 And now there are political crowds heading to the new Weekend White House two miles away at Mar-a-Lago.